Kai-Wen-Chen/2DCT/README.md

 5. Decide the area of each block needed with Mask.m, then call DCTcoe.m

 yiq.m and Iyiq.m can change the channels of RGB to YIQ, vice versa

+PSNR.m can calculate the PSNR between original images and decompressed images